dreamportdev/Osdev-Notes/07_VirtualFileSystem/01_README.md

 It will be divided into two main topics:

 * The Virtual File System (VFS): is a layer that works as an abstraction for the different file systems supported by our os, in this way the application and the kernel use a unified interface of functions to interact with files and directories on different fs, it offers functions like `open, write, opendir`
-* In the File System section we will how they work within a VFS interface, and implement a very basic one to use within our OS,
+* In the file system section we will how they work within a VFS interface, and implement a very basic one to use within our OS,

-## A quick recap
+## A Quick Recap

 Before proceeding is useful to recap some basic file system concepts.